14 of the best family hiking vacations in the USA

 South Dakota: Spearfish Canyon

-Spearfish Canyon in South Dakota is a great place for a family hiking vacation because it has a number of different hiking trails depending on your skill level.
+Spearfish Canyon in South Dakota is a great place for a family friendly hiking adventures because it has a number of trails at various skill levels.

 Part of the Black Hills National Park, the trails are cut through centuries old forest.

-The canyone itself was formed about 30-60 million years ago.
+The canyon itself was formed about 30-60 million years ago.

 Trails range from 1 to 4 miles in length, but the joy is in exploring along the way.
 Pause to appreciate waterfalls and peaceful glades with no one else around.